 Single-Entry Tourist Visa

 When applying for a Single-Entry Tourist Visa you need to have a passport valid for at least six months, photos, visa fee (cash or transfer), air ticket for flying out, address in Thailand and a proof that you have enough funds for your trip.
+Detailed information about this type of Thai tourist visa, the list of required documents and application procedure can be found here: Single-Entry Tourist Visa.

 Multiple-Entry Tourist Visa

 Multiple-Entry Tourist Visa is valid for entering Thailand within 6 months from the date of application.
 The period of stay is 60 days maximum per stay.
 You may enter Thailand again as long as the visa is still valid.
-Multiple-Entry Tourist Visa can only be applied for at Thai consulates and embassies within your home country and costs around 150 EUR.
+Multiple-Entry Tourist Visa can only be applied for at Thai consulates and embassies within your home country and costs around 170 USD / 150 EUR.

 When applying for a Multiple-Entry Tourist Visa you need to have a passport valid for at least six months, photos, visa fee (cash or transfer), air ticket for flying out and address in Thailand for the first visit, proof of bank balance and proof of employment.
+Detailed information about this type of Thai tourist visa, the list of required documents and application procedure can be found here: Multiple-Entry Tourist Visa.

 If you have an extension of stay but would like to travel outside Thailand for a short period then you will need to apply for a Re-Entry permit.
 You can apply for a Re-Entry permit at the Immigration Bureau in Bangkok or at any Immigration office located in the provinces.